kfultz07/go-dataframe/README.md

 )
 ```

-# Read CSV into DataFrame, create new field and save to a new file
+# Load CSV into DataFrame, create a new field, and save
 ```go
 path := "/Users/Name/Desktop/"